 Describe yourself in three words:

-Smart, loyal and funny
+Smart, funny, and outgoing

 If you could travel into the future or the past which would you choose and why?